Dennis-J-Carroll/Dennis-J-Carroll/README.md

 # Dennis J. Carroll

-👋 Hello I'm Dennis, an aspiring data scientist with a passion for Machine Learning, Data Science, and all things analytical and creative.
-Welcome to my GitHub profile!

 ---
 ## 🚀 About Me

 I'm currently pursuing a Master's degree in Data Science, where I'm diving deep into the world of data analytics and machine learning.
 My academic and personal projects are fueled by a love of discovery, innovation, and a commitment to building impactful solutions.